December 7, 2022

-VMs can migrate from one host to another within a cluster after failover events or load balancing events.
-A failover cluster is usually configured in a conjunction with load balancing.
-That’s why the software that you use for replicating the VMs from a cluster must be able to track the host on which a VM is residing.
+NAKIVO Backup & Replication is a backup and disaster recovery solution that can protect VMs running within a cluster, replicate VMs, fail over to replicas, and orchestrate complex DR sequences.
+Clusters as well as standalone ESXi or Hyper-V hosts are supported as source and destination points for replication.
+The solution automatically tracks the host on which a VM is residing so it can replicate that VM.
+This is useful because VMs can migrate from one host to another within a cluster after failover events or load balancing events (a cluster is usually configured in conjunction with load balancing).
+That’s why the software that you use for replicating a VM from a cluster must be able to track the host on which the VM is residing.

-On the Jobs dashboard, click Create > VMware vSphere replication job if you use the VMware virtual environment.
-(You can create a replication job for a Hyper-V VM or an Amazon EC2 instance in much the same way.)
+On the Jobs dashboard, click Create > VMware vSphere replication job if you have a VMware virtual environment.
+Note that you can create a replication job for a Microsoft Hyper-V VM or an Amazon EC2 instance in the same way.

 The replication job wizard is launched.

-4. Re-IP configuration will be explained during configuration of the VM failover job in this walkthrough.
+- Re-IP configuration will be explained during configuration of the VM failover job in this walkthrough.
 Click Next.

-7. Select the replication job options and click Finish or the Finish & Run button.
+- Select the replication job options and click Finish or the Finish & Run button.
 Wait while the replica is created.

-Now that you have a VM replica created, you can perform VM failover to replica.
-On the home page click Recover > VM failover to replica.
+Now that you have a VM replica created, you can perform VM failover to this replica.

-The source VM settings are the IP address and network mask that need to be changed.
+- The source VM settings are the IP address and network mask that need to be changed.

-The target settings are the settings to be applied for the VM replica when failover occurs.
+- The target settings are the settings to be applied for the VM replica when failover occurs.

 Click Save to save your Re-IP rule and proceed.